 The very basic of weight transfer in golf is that your weight should move more towards your back foot as you swing back, then return towards your front foot as you begin your downswing and hit the ball.
 This is very simple, yet many golfers forget to repeat this on each shot or have a flaw in weight transferring skill.
 The common mistake found from golfers is that they take the weight to the back foot while backswing but leave it there even when they swing it front and don’t release the club.

-Developing a proper release can take some practice, there is only a split second difference between timely forearm release – and a straight drive – and a forearm release which comes too late.
+Developing a proper release can take some practice, there is only a split-second difference between a timely forearm release – and a straight drive – and a forearm release that comes too late.
 So, practice it a few times; at least 10-15 times for better outcomes.
 You can take help from our ultimate swing guide where I discussed how you can master a swing from basics.

 How to Fix A Slice (Tutorial)